roadfoodr/tinware/prompts/tinware-FSD-current.md

 ## 1. Introduction

-This Functional Specification Document (FSD) outlines the detailed functionality of the Tinware application, with a particular focus on the messaging system and user interactions in various scenarios.
+This Functional Specification Document (FSD) outlines the detailed functionality of the Tinware application, with a focus on the scenario-based gameplay and user interactions in various game states.

 ## 2. System Overview